 Basically, if you want to know what questions you are going to be asked, just look at the competency framework.
 For example, if it says something like: demonstrates an ability to win work for the firm you can expect a question about how you have in the past gone about winning work.

 2. Write down examples and stories you can use in the interview

 Go through each of the competencies in the competency framework and think about how you can evidence your ability, mindset or behaviour to do this.
 Then write down the evidence as a form of stories.
 Transfer these stories to a sheet of A4 and take this along to your interview to use as a prompt.
 Each story needs to contain, the impact/results you generated, your role in producing the impact, and a short context of the problem or background.

 3. Write down the questions you may be asked and practice answering them

-Go through the competency framework and for each competency and area you are expected to demonstrate, write down a question which will do that.
-Then ask your mentor, coach or supportive friend to ask you each question and you practice answering each question.
+Go through the competency framework and for each competency and area you are expected to demonstrate, write down a question that will do that.
+Then ask your mentor, coach, or a supportive friend to ask you each question and you practice answering each question.
 Then get feedback from them on how succinctly you answered the question and how well you evidenced the question.